e-yakushev/brom-git/README.md

 # BROM
 ## About
-Bottom RedOx Model (BROM, v.1.0): a coupled benthic-pelagic model for simulation of water and sediment biogeochemistry.
+Bottom RedOx Model (BROM): a coupled benthic-pelagic model for simulation of water and sediment biogeochemistry.

 ## Supported compilers:
 * gfortran 4.7 or higher (part of GCC)